uva-cs3140-fa22/uva-cs3140-fa22.github.io/syllabus.md

 **You are allowed and encouraged to use external resources** like StackOverflow, Geeksforgeeks, etc. for looking up help with **individual parts** of your assignments (such as how to read a JSON file in Java, etc.).
-Professional programmers look up syntax, library and class usage examples, etc. all of the time.
+Professional programmers look up syntax, library and class usage examples, etc. all the time.

 However, **you may not copy large portions of external source code** from online.
 If you find you are copying more than 8 lines or so, you should stop.